Beverly Hills Cop II: Plot

-Axel learns from Dent's accountant Sidney Bernstein that Dent and Karla are planning to leave the country to Costa Rica, while Bogomil's daughter Jan discovers that Dent's companies are financially struggling and he has allowed the insurance to lapse on all of them except for his racetrack, Empyrean Fields.
-Deciphering the "D" letter, Axel learns that it is signed Carlos and realizes Dent is framing Cain for the crimes.
-Karla and her men rob the race track and kill Cain.
-Lutz publicly announces that the Alphabet Crimes have been solved, but Axel notices red mud at the stables, identical to traces he found on Bogomil's running shoes.
-This leads him, Taggart, and Rosewood to Dent's oil field, where Dent is using the $10 million raised from his crimes to purchase weapons from arms dealer Nikos Thomopolis.
+Foley learns from Dent's accountant that Dent and Fry have applied for visas to Costa Rica.
+At the same time, Bogomil's daughter Jan discovers Dent's companies are in financial difficulty and that he has allowed the insurance to lapse on all of them, except for his horse racetrack, Empyrean Fields.
+Foley deciphers the "D" letter and learns it is signed "Carlos", the Spanish version of Charles.
+Realizing the letter was deliberately easier to decode, Foley deduces that Dent is framing Cain as the Alphabet robber.
+Dent sends Cain with Fry during the racetrack robbery.
+Afterwards, Fry kills Cain, making it appear that he was killed by a guard.

+Lutz publicly announces that Cain was the Alphabet bandit and takes credit for the success.
+Foley notices red mud at the stables identical to traces found on Bogomil's running shoes.
+This leads Foley, Rosewood, and Taggart to Dent's nearby oil field, where Dent is using the $10 million stolen in the robberies to purchase weapons from arms dealer Nikos Thomopolis, intending to resell them in Central America for massive profit.

-Axel, Rosewood, and Taggart get into a shootout and manage to destroy the trucks carrying the shipments with explosives.
-Dent confronts Axel in the warehouse, but Axel gets distracted by one of Dent's henchmen on the roof above him so Dent gets away.
-Dent then crashes through the wall with his car and Axel kills him by shooting him through the windshield.
-The car hits Axel and goes down a hill, erupting in flames.
-Karla appears and is about to kill him but is shot dead by Taggart.
+Foley, Rosewood, and Taggart engage Dent's men in a shootout and destroy the trucks carrying the weapons with explosives.
+Dent attempts to run Foley down, but Foley shoots him dead before being struck by the vehicle.
+Fry attempts to kill Foley, but is shot dead by Taggart.

-Just as the last criminals are about to flee, the police backup arrive and apprehend Thomopolis and the remainder of Dent's gang.
-Lutz and Mayor Egan arrive as well; Lutz is furious at Rosewood and Taggart for their insubordination, but the pair stand up to him and prove that Dent was the real Alphabet Bandit and that his crimes were about the arms deal.
-They also convince Mayor Egan of Lutz's incompetence, prompting the mayor to fire Lutz for jeopardizing the investigation and his abusive attitude towards his officers.
-Mayor Egan also fires Lutz's assistant Biddle, for not speaking up against Lutz and thanks the trio for solving the case.
+As Dent's remaining associates attempt to flee, police reinforcements arrive and arrest Thomopolis and the rest of Dent's gang.
+Lutz and Mayor Egan also arrive; Lutz berates Rosewood and Taggart for their insubordination, but they finally stand up to him and prove that Dent was the mastermind behind the Alphabet crimes.
+Convinced of Lutz's incompetence, the mayor dismisses him for jeopardizing the investigation and mistreating his officers.

-Following his recovery, Bogomil is chosen to become the new police chief.
-As Axel prepares to return to Detroit, Mayor Egan calls Axel's superior Inspector Todd to thank him for Axel's assistance, prompting Todd to chew him out over the phone and order him to return to Detroit for his real police job.
+Following his recovery, Bogomil becomes the new police chief.
+As Foley prepares to return to Detroit, Mayor Egan telephones Inspector Todd to thank him for Foley's assistance, prompting Todd to angrily order him back to Detroit.